The Best Christmas Cookie from Every State

 North Carolina: Mint Twist Meringues

 Light and airy, these delicate meringues give you a refreshing burst of peppermint.
 I sprinkle them with crushed mint candies and baking cocoa. —Cheryl Perry, Hertford, North Carolina.
-This is why we eat fruitcake during the holiday season.

 North Dakota: Frosted Cashew Cookies